k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

   regains capacity;
 - retry restoring overlap protection after IPPool persistence succeeds but overlapping-range reservation persistence fails;
+- retry rejecting an overlapping-range reservation owned by a different Pod or interface without overwriting either record;
+- multiple preflight matches where an earlier overlap reservation is missing and a later one has conflicting ownership, returning an operational error without recreating the missing record or refreshing any container ID;
 - retryably refreshing duplicate matches with different container IDs, then deleting all of them;
 - deletion of an allocation from a later pool;